 Common causes of loss in Minnesota

-Summers in Minnesota are often warm and sunny, but there is always a risk of severe weather.
-Additionally, winters can be brutal.
+Summers in Minnesota are often warm and sunny, but there is always a risk of severe weather and winters can be brutal.
 Severe weather can put homes at risk, no matter what time of year it happens.
 Here are some of the most common causes of loss in Minnesota:

-- Hail storms: Summer storms are common in Minnesota.
+- Hail storms: Summer storms are especially common in Minnesota.
 They not only bring rain and winds but can also include hail.
 Hail can be particularly damaging to your roof and siding.

 - Blizzards: Minnesota gets an average of between 36 and 70 inches of snow each winter.
-Blizzards and snow storms can damage your home, especially if pipes freeze or heavy snow sits on the roof for weeks at a time can also bring additional hazards.
+Blizzards and snow storms can damage your home, especially if pipes freeze.
+Heavy snow that sits on the roof for weeks at a time can also bring additional hazards.

 - Flooding: Flooding happens in Minnesota when snow melts.
 It can also occur after and during summer rainstorms.
 Floods can cause structural damage to your home’s foundation and electrical system, as well as damage to your personal property.